pratidan2925/DevOps-AWS-Interview-Questions/CI-CD/CICD_README.md

 Penetration Testing: Regular penetration testing to identify vulnerabilities in deployed applications.
 Security Audits: Conducting regular security audits and reviews of the code and infrastructure.
 Scenario: In a project where security was a top priority, I integrated SonarQube into our Jenkins pipeline to automatically scan for code vulnerabilities with each build, ensuring that any issues were caught early in the development process.

+#### 15. Explain Continuous Deployment vs. Continuous Delivery.
+Answer:
+Continuous Delivery: The practice of ensuring that the code is always in a deployable state, but the deployment is triggered manually.
+Continuous Deployment: Extends Continuous Delivery by automatically deploying every change that passes all stages of the CI/CD pipeline to production, without manual intervention.